 All students wanting to seek election to the Student Council shall complete, sign, and submit the nomination form in the designated office.
 Once the nomination period closes, the ballot will be prepared and notices will be posted with the voting dates, rules, and locations.

 The candidate with the highest number of votes for each position is elected.
 In event of a tie, another election will be held only for the position for which a tie was declared.

-The election shall be under the supervision and control of the Dean of Student Services and office management personnel.
+The election shall be under the supervision and control of the Director of Student Success and office management personnel.

 Elections shall be conducted by private ballot, on a voting form provided to each eligible voter, and shall be carried out through the placement in a ballot box which shall be available to voters for not less than 5 consecutive school days.
-The office management personnel under the supervision of the Dean of Student Services shall count ballots at the conclusion of the voting period.
+The office management personnel under the supervision of the Director of Student Success shall count ballots at the conclusion of the voting period.

 The term of office for each elected officer or representative from the student body shall be limited to one academic year.
 This shall not prevent a student from being re-elected to successive terms in the same position or being appointed or elected to different positions in succeeding terms.